Woman struck, killed crossing SR 193 in Liberty

-According to the Ohio State Highway Patrol, a female teen driver from Girard was traveling north on Route 193 when she hit Shivani Bhatt, of India, as Bhatt attempted to cross the road.
+According to the Ohio State Highway Patrol, a teenage driver from Girard was traveling north on Route 193 when she hit Shivani Bhatt, of India, as Bhatt attempted to cross the road.

 Bhatt was taken to St. Elizabeth Hospital where she died.